nodejs/node-v0.x-archive/doc/api/cluster.markdown

 The function takes an optional `env` object.
 The properties in this object will be added to the process environment in the worker.

-### cluster.eachWorker(callback)
+### cluster.workers

-This method will go through all workers and call a given function.
+In the cluster all living worker objects are stored in this object by there `uniqueID` as the key.
+This makes it easy to loop thouge all liveing workers.

-    //Say hi to all workers
+    // Go througe all workers
+    function eachWorker(callback) {
+        for (var uniqueID in cluster.workers) {
+            workers(cluster.workers[uniqueID]);
+        }
+    }
-    cluster.eachWorker(function (worker) {
+    eachWorker(function (worker) {
-        worker.send("say hi");
+        worker.send('big announcement to all workers');
     });

+Should you wich to reference a worker over a communication channel this unsing there `uniqueID` this is also the easies way to find the worker.

+    socket.on('data', function (uniqueID) {
+        var worker = cluster.workers[uniqueID];
+    });

 ## Worker

 This object contains all public information and method about a worker.
-In the master it can be obtainedusing `cluster.workers` or `cluster.eachWorker`.
+In the master it can be obtainedusing `cluster.workers`.
 In a worker it can be obtained ained using `cluster.worker`.

 ### Worker.uniqueID